Salesperson License in Ohio

 You'll also need to have your fingerprints taken electronically.
 (Fingerprint cards aren't permitted for in-state applicants.)
 The state provides a list of companies that offer this service.
 Have the results sent to the address listed above.
 Electronic fingerprinting fees vary by company, and you'll need to pay the company directly for the service.

-Licenses expire every other year on June 30th.
+Licenses expire biennially on June 30th.
 Use the Motor Vehicle Dealer Salesperson License Application (Form BMV 4301) to renew your license for a fee of $10.

 Additionally, if you've changed dealerships, use the form to transfer your license for a cost of $2.
 You don't need to do this if the new dealership is owned by the same corporation.